Kilowatt-hour: Other related energy units

 Several other units related to kilowatt-hour are commonly used to indicate power or energy capacity or use in specific application areas.

 Average annual energy production or consumption can be expressed in kilowatt-hours per year.
 This is used with loads or output that vary during the year but whose annual totals are similar from one year to the next.
 For example, it is useful to compare the energy efficiency of household appliances whose power consumption varies with time or the season of the year.
 Another use is to measure the energy produced by a distributed power source.
 One kilowatt-hour per year equals about 114.08 milliwatts applied constantly during one year.

-The energy content of a battery is usually expressed indirectly by its capacity in ampere-hours; to convert ampere-hour (Ah) to watt-hours (Wh), the ampere-hour value must be multiplied by the voltage of the power source.
-This value is approximate, since the battery voltage is not constant during its discharge, and because higher discharge rates reduce the total amount of energy that the battery can provide.
-In the case of devices that output a different voltage than the battery, it is the battery voltage (typically 3.7 V for Li-ion) that must be used to calculate rather than the device output (for example, usually 5.0 V for USB portable chargers).
-This results in a 500 mA USB device running for about 3.7 hours on a 2,500 mAh battery, not five hours.

 The Board of Trade unit (B.T.U.) is an obsolete UK synonym for kilowatt-hour.
 The term derives from the name of the Board of Trade which regulated the electricity industry until 1942 when the Ministry of Power took over.
 It is distinct from a British Thermal Unit (BTU) which is 1055 J.

 In India, the kilowatt-hour is often simply called a unit of energy.
 A million units, designated MU, is a gigawatt-hour and a BU (billion units) is a terawatt-hour.

+Related units

+The capacity of a battery is usually expressed in ampere-hours (Ah).
+It can be calculated from the battery energy in watt-hours (Wh) multiplying by the voltage of the power source.
+This value is approximate, since the battery voltage is not constant during its discharge, and because higher discharge rates reduce the total amount of energy that the battery can provide.
+In the case of devices that output a different voltage than the battery, it is the battery voltage (typically 3.7 V for Li-ion) that must be used to calculate rather than the device output (for example, usually 5.0 V for USB portable chargers).
+This results in a 500 mA USB device running for about 3.7 hours on a 2,500 mAh battery, not five hours.